-It can feel as if the world is spinning out of control and has suddenly gone very dark, leaving you wondering if you will ever find the light at the end of the tunnel.
+It can feel as if the world is spinning out of control and has suddenly gone very dark, with little or no light at the end of the tunnel.

 When we first experience change, loss or a bereavement, friends and family often rally round us.
 Gradually as the weeks pass others go back to thier daily routines and we can feel pressure to ‘get back to normal’, to ‘keep busy’ or to ‘stop dwelling’.

 It sounds so easy but the reality is it’s a million miles away from easy!